 We know money’s tight for everyone right now, but for families in developing countries rising food prices, natural disasters and conflict can be devastating.
 That’s why any support you can give is so important.

 Since the campaign began, children in the UK have helped to raise more than £28,000 to provide meals for children in countries like Kenya, Haiti and Afghanistan.
 It’s a great way to introduce children to the challenge we face in feeding a hungry world.

-And with World Food Day just around the corner – 16 October 2013– now is the perfect time to make plans for a Really Good School Dinner.
 As war continues to engulf Syria, WFP needs your support more than ever.
 1 million Syrian children have been forced to flee the country.
 WFP is supporting school feeding programmes in Jordan and Iraq, where thousands of Syrian children now live in refugee camps.

 Alaa is six years old and originally from Homs in Syria.
 She now lives in a refugee camp in Jordan with her mother, Manal and father, Mustafa.
 Manal was a teacher and Mustafa had an internet café in Homs before the war.
 The family fled in 2012 when fighting intensified and they started hearing stories of children being kidnapped and maltreated.
 Manal says they fled Homs with two suitcases and clothes for 10 days.
 Her main regret is leaving behind Alaa’s favourite toy, a doll that she used to dress and give baths.

 Alaa now attends school in the camp.
 At break time, WFP provides pupils with highly nutritious date bars.
 Teachers have noted the rise in concentration levels as a result, while school attendances have also improved.
 Alaa saves her date bar for later, when she shares it with her mother.